shoaiyb/sysa/_pages/about.md

 ---
 layout: page
-title: "About"
+title: About
-description: "Get to know more about shoaiyb sysa."
+description: Get to know more about shoaiyb sysa.
 permalink: /about/
 comments: false
 toc: true
-image: assets/images/me.webp
+image: 'assets/images/me.webp'

 imageshadow: true